 IRIS offers three types of file exports - CSV, KML, and XML.
 To export the entire list of resources within an organization, select Resources from the header menu and select the type of export you prefer.
 You can narrow your resource list by using the basic or advanced search, if necessary.
-Once the results are displayed, you can select the Export to CSV, Export to KML, or the Export to XML button.
+Once the results are displayed, you can select the Export CSV, Export KML, or the Export XML button.